Invoicing & Payments

 Setting Up Recurring Invoices

 For clients on retainers, subscriptions, or ongoing service agreements, Belvak supports recurring invoicing tied directly to projects.
-Instead of creating invoices manually each month, the system tracks billing periods and surfaces upcoming invoices for your review.
+Instead of creating invoices manually each month, Belvak tracks billing periods and surfaces upcoming invoices for your review.

 Important: Upcoming invoices use a user-driven approval workflow, not automatic generation.
-The system computes which billing periods are due or overdue, but no invoice is created until you explicitly approve it.
+Belvak calculates which billing periods are due or overdue, but no invoice is created until you explicitly approve it.
 This gives you full control over when invoices are issued and lets you skip periods when needed.

 Marking a Project as Recurring

-To enable recurring billing, edit the project and set its billing frequency (monthly, quarterly, etc.).
-Once a frequency and a start date are configured, Belvak begins tracking billing periods automatically.
+To enable recurring billing, edit the project and set its billing frequency (monthly, quarterly, etc.) and next automatic invoice date.
+Once those are configured, Belvak begins tracking billing periods automatically.

 The Upcoming Invoices Panel